kganya-kay/kganya-kay/README.md

 - 👋 Hi, I’m @kganya-kay
 - 👀 I’m interested in javascript frameworks, node and other javascript frontend libraries
-- 🌱 I’m currently learning more about nfts
+- 🌱 I’m currently learning more about React Native
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on ISP and web development projects
 - 📫 How to reach me , @ kganyakekana@gmail.com

 <!---